Best Practices

 Monolithic (Legacy) vs. Microservices Application Development

 Microservices are becoming increasingly popular and are considered to be the next flexible, scalable, and reliable approach.
 Without a doubt, many developers are rethinking their application development methods.
-However, while many have been quick to jump on the microservices bandwagon, it’s not a decision that you should make lightly.
+However, while many have been quick to jump on the microservices bandwagon, moving from monolithic architecture is not a decision that you should make lightly.

-Before you decide the best way forward in your application development endeavors, it’s important that you understand the differences between legacy, monolithic, and microservices applications and the inherent pros and cons that each one holds.
+Before you decide the best way forward in your application development endeavors, it’s important that you understand the differences between legacy/monolithic architecture and microservices applications and the inherent pros and cons that each one holds.
 So, let’s dive in.

 Contents